lelloman/sniffy/PLAN.md

 - [x] If history mode requested, run GitAnalyzer
 - [x] If not a git repo and history requested, show error
 - [x] Format and display history results
-- [ ] Add integration tests for history command (basic manual testing done)
+- [x] Add integration tests for history command (10 comprehensive tests covering all features)

 ---